-What If My Business' Bankruptcy Plan is Contested?
+What If My Business' Bankruptcy Plan is Contested in Arizona?

 Even great businesses can run into periods of serious financial stress.
 Chapter 11 bankruptcy allows companies to restructure their outstanding debt so that they can get back to a financially sustainable position.
 As part of the Chapter 11 bankruptcy process, a filing business must have their restructuring plan confirmed by the court.